 Tip: If you are driving towards the west in the afternoon remember your sunglasses.

 Finally, we arrived at Villa Cofresí Hotel in Rincón, a little bummed out because we have missed the sunset.
 Sunsets are an event (and I can’t blame them) in Rincón.
 So much, that it’s known as “The Town of the Beautiful Sunsets.”
 However, the night in the Hotel looked like it was just starting.
 When we got there, the bar, restaurant, and lounge were packed.
-Tired and all, after getting our luggage in our room we were going back to enjoy the live music and snack and drink something.
+Tired and all, after getting our luggage in our room we were going back to enjoy live music, eat some snacks and drink something.

-Cofresí Pirate: The Hotel it’s named after Puerto Rican Pirate Roberto Cofresí, better known as the Cofresí Pirate.
+Cofresí Pirate: The Hotel is named after Puerto Rican Pirate Roberto Cofresí, better known as the Cofresí Pirate.
 Legend says he was the “Robin Hood’ of Pirates.

 Room at Hotel Villa Cofresí